This article was last updated in January 2019.

 But wait—didn't I just say that lanolin is a potential allergen?

 Yes, it definitely can be.
 But if you're NOT allergic, its emollient and semi-occlusive properties make it a fantastic ingredient for healing dry, chapped lips.
+The texture is a thick salve that makes your lips feel instantly moisturized and protected from dry air.

 There are also different grades of lanolin, and a medical-grade lanolin is much less likely to cause an issue.
 This study found that Medilan, an "an ultra-purified, hypoallergenic, medical-grade lanolin" caused "almost zero sensitization."